-When thinking about when to plant cabbage plants, you should remember that hardened plants can be very tolerant of frosts.
+When planting cabbage, hardened plants can be very tolerant of frosts.
 Therefore, you can plant these early in the spring with other cool season vegetables.
-Late cabbage can be started during mid-summer, but remember that they won’t develop a head until fall.
+Late cabbage can be started during mid-summer, but remember they won’t develop a head until fall.

 How to Grow Cabbage